micmejia/bible-dump/NKJV/Deuteronomy/Deut 5.md

 But as for you, stand here by Me, and I will speak to you all the commandments, the statutes, and the judgments which you shall teach them, that they may observe _them_ in the land which I am giving them to possess.'

 ###### 32
-"Therefore you shall [^h]be careful to do as the Lord your God has commanded you; you shall not turn aside to the right hand or to the left.
+"Therefore you shall be careful to do as the Lord your God has commanded you; you shall not turn aside to the right hand or to the left.

 ###### 33
 You shall walk in all the ways which the Lord your God has commanded you, that you may live and _that it may be_ well with you, and _that_ you may prolong _your_ days in the land which you shall possess.